 |---|---|

-A workweek under the FLSA is a fixed and regularly recurring period of 168 hours (7 consecutive 24-hour periods).
-It may begin on any day and at any hour that the employer establishes.
+A workweek under the FLSA is a fixed and regularly recurring 168-hour period (seven consecutive 24-hour days).
+It can start on any day and any hour the employer establishes — but once set, it stays put.

-Hours cannot be averaged over two or more weeks
+Hours cannot be averaged across two or more weeks.

-Example: If your workweek runs Sunday to Saturday and you work 45 hours, you're entitled to 5 hours of overtime pay, even if the following week you only work 30 hours.
+If your workweek is Sunday through Saturday and you work 45 hours, you're entitled to 5 hours of overtime — even if the next week you only work 30 hours.

 Base hourly wage